 - Mist your wreath and then let it lay flat for a week or so.
 Keep your wreath out of direct sunlight and mist daily.
 Once winter arrives, depending on your temps, you may want to bring it inside near natural light.

+Now you know how to make a succulent wreath!
 I am shocked by how easy this was to put together!
 Now I have two!
 I can’t wait to take more classes from Denise… or maybe I just want to shop!

 How to Care for your Succulent Wreath

-Here’s another quick run down on how to care for your new live succulent wreath.
+Here’s another quick rundown on how to care for your new live succulent wreath.

 - Keep your wreath flat for a week or two before you hang it